Global Tyre brand, Radar Tyres Secures Strategic Multi-Year Partnership with Cricket South Africa as their Global Partner

 The partnership delivers extensive on-field and off-field brand visibility, including exclusive logo placement on match and training kits.
 The Proteas Men revealed their newly branded T20I kit on 27th January in Paarl.

-For Radar Tyres, the partnership represents a strategic brand building investment in a sport that has a wide audience across the world.
+For Radar Tyres, the partnership represents a strategic brand building investment in a globally followed sport.
 With a growing presence across global markets, Radar continues to leverage high-impact platforms to strengthen brand equity while remaining focused on delivering premium-performance tyres at an accessible price point.

 Official websites www.omni-united.com and www.radartyres.com